RarelyCharlie/rarelycharlie.github.io/_howto/image.md

 ### An image on a secure public website

-If the image is on a secure public website, where you do not have to log in, then you can drag the image and drop it into 7 Cups:
+If the image is on a secure (https) public website, where you do not have to log in, then you can usually drag the image and drop it into 7 Cups:
 <style>
 html {display: block;}
 figure {opacity: 0; transition: opacity .5s; position: absolute; top: 0; left: 0;}